-- With two projects sharing one server, it is common to run two instances of mysql, one for each project. - Then each project has its own defined disks - DBA must add up needed CPU and memory resource needs - Or let the databases fight over memory using default memory setup that uses OS caching (more on this soon) - Or just buy another server...
+- With two projects sharing one server, it is common to run two instances of mysql, one for each project. - Then each project has its own defined disks - DBA must add up needed CPU and memory resource needs - Or be an early adopter of version 5.7... - Or just buy another server...